TitouanMelon/FirebirdAndroid/README.md

 # INSTALL
 First create a new project, pour le reste de cette explication le nom de projet en minuscules sera appele YourProjectName

-When your project is load you need to add C++ in your application :
+When your project is load you need to add C++ in your application (you can remove the .cpp file created by default if you just want use the api) :

 PHOTO AND EXPLICATION